Want to hear a piece by Mozart in the very building he composed it in? Step this way, ladies and gentlemen: the Mozarthaus museum makes it possible.

 The concerts

-(Pianist SoRyang performed music by Mozart, Beethoven & Schubert in summer 2024; press photo © SoRyang)
+(Pianist SoRyang performs music by Mozart in summer 2025; press photo © SoRyang)

 The Mozarthaus is, as the name suggests, the house where Mozart lived for three years during his long stay in Vienna.